qasimwarraich/cli-tutor/README.md

 Once installed or inside the docker container the tool can be started using `cli-tutor`.

-Note: Currently during the research phase of this tool, the tutor program sends a copy of a log file back to the developer by default.
-To opt out of this feature start the program using the `-n` or `--no-upload-log` flags like:
-`cli-tutor -n` or `cli-tutor --no-upload-log`.
-Additionally, the docker container starts the program on launch rather than having to be manually started.
-The tutor is started with logging on in the docker container, but this behaviour can be easily modified using the provided Dockerfile.

-For more information regarding logging and the tool check out the `cli-tutor info` and `cli-tutor help` sub-commands.

 Once you are in the tutor you are presented with a menu where you can select a lesson.
 This menu may be navigated using the arrow keys or j/k for up and down